Osos143/GPS-Tracking-System/README.md

 # **Functionality**

 **1)** The GPS subsystem stores the coordinates of the start point.
-**2)** Once the destination point is reached, the GPS subsystem stores the coordinates of the end point and calculates the total distance traveled by the user.
+**2)** Once the destination point is reached, the GPS subsystem stores the coordinates of the end point and calculates the total distance traveled by the user & displaying it the LCD which is connected to the Tiva-C.
 **3)** The system provides the following output indications:
 Stage 1: The built-in LED turns on (green) when the target destination is reached.
 Stage 2: The built-in LED turns on (blue) when the target destination is about to be reached (within 5 meters).